The Creative Team

 Percival Hornak (Co-Producer, he/they/xe) is a dramaturg, playwright, and literary manager who loves games, ghost stories, and plays about lesbians.
 They are currently pursuing their MFA in Dramaturgy at UMass Amherst, and are the proud Literary Manager of Team Awesome Robot.
 Percy spent two seasons as an Allen Lee Hughes Fellow in Arena Stage's Literary office, where he worked on several productions as a script supervisor and production dramaturg.
 Other companies xe has worked with include Andy’s Summer Playhouse, Luna Stage, and the Theatre Communications Group.
 TTRPGs have been a lifelong love of Percy's, and he has several years of experience as a GM in several D20 and Powered by the Apocalypse systems.
 Check out his website at percivalhornak.com

-Nicholas Orvis (Co-Producer) is a dramaturg, director, literary manager, and tabletop roleplaying game enthusiast who’s dedicated to fostering new stories in media of all kinds.
-As the Literary Associate for Premiere Stages at Kean University, Nick served as the dramaturg on over a dozen workshops, readings, and productions, and grew the company’s annual submission pool by hundreds of playwrights.
+Nicholas Orvis (Co-Producer, he/him) is a dramaturg, director, literary manager, and tabletop roleplaying game enthusiast who’s dedicated to fostering new stories in media of all kinds.
+As the Literary Associate for Premiere Stages at Kean University, Nick served as the dramaturg on over a dozen workshops, readings, and productions.
 He’s also worked at Portland Stage Company, the Shakespeare Theatre of New Jersey, Luna Stage, and the Tank, and his short (fan) fiction has appeared in Wayfinder magazine.
 He has over a decade of experience in tabletop roleplaying games (mostly as a GM).
-After completing a three-year run of Paizo Publishing’s Skull and Shackles Adventure Path, he’s enjoying a well-deserved break from GMing as a 15th-level druid named Kermit, who is a toad.
+He’s on Twitter @nsorvis, on Instagram @norvis13, and online at nicholasorvis.com - and currently completing an MFA in dramaturgy at the David Geffen School of Drama.